anshu96788/Transform-Array/README.md

 1. An account in [webmethod.io](https://www.softwareag.cloud/site/product/webmethods-io-integration.html) with webMethods.io Integration access.

 ### Importing the recipie to your webMethods.io Integration tanent:
-1. Download the specific zip file which transform you want test, from this github page.ie [click here](https://github.com/anshu96788/Transform-Array/blob/master/Transform%20Pop.zip)
+1. Download the specific zip file which transform you want test, from this github page. ie [click here](https://github.com/anshu96788/Transform-Array/blob/master/Transform%20Pop.zip)
 2. Log in to your webmethod.io account then go to `webMethods.io Integration`.
 3. Select `Reciepes` the click on `Import`.
 ![image](https://user-images.githubusercontent.com/60179170/88805095-5d798500-d1cc-11ea-97de-dec146247ecc.png)